 - Bring water to a boil in a 2-qt saucepan.

-- In a large bowl, prepare ice bath to complete the blanching* process.
+- In a large bowl, prepare an ice bath to complete the blanching* process.

-- Strain from ice bath, and gently squeeze basil to remove excess water.
+- Strain from the ice bath, and gently squeeze basil to remove excess water.

-- Transfer blanched basil to paper towel.
-Layer with additional paper towel and gently pat dry.
+- Transfer blanched basil to a paper towel.
+Layer with an additional paper towel and gently pat dry.

-- Transfer basil to blender add oil, salt, and puree.
+- Transfer basil to a blender, add oil, salt, and puree.

 - Pour unstrained basil oil into beaker or glass jar and store in refrigerator overnight.

-Next day: Let oil sit for 1-hour at room temperature before straining.
+Next day: Let the oil sit for 1-hour at room temperature before straining.

-- Place double layer of cheesecloth in a fine mesh strainer over bowl and strain oil.
+- Place a double layer of cheesecloth in a fine-mesh strainer over bowl and strain oil.

-- Slowly decant oil into glass jar and discard sediment.
+- Slowly decant the oil into a glass jar and discard sediment.

-- Store oil in refrigerator up to one month.
+- Store oil in the refrigerator for up to one month.